LightWind1/lgesql-cspider/README.md

+LGESQL validation with Cspider datasets
+Upgrade Pytorch Version to 1.13
+Cspider need a pre-trained to encode both Chinese and English , so we used multilingual-BERT instead.

+## Results

+Dev dataset exact match/checker/beam acc is 0.5551/0.5609/0.6470

 # LGESQL

 This is the project containing source code for the paper [*LGESQL: Line Graph Enhanced Text-to-SQL Model with Mixed Local and Non-Local Relations*](https://arxiv.org/abs/2004.12299) in **ACL 2021 main conference**.
 If you find it useful, please cite our work.